jglasspilon/Data-Binders-Sample/README.md

 ## Impact
 Vastly improved turn-around speed and build stability for graphic modifications/additions and changes to data binding.
 - Before -> days of development time with extra QA required to catch bugs and issues
-- After -> hours of integration time with zero QA required since design/data modifications resulted in zero changes to code
+- After -> hours of integration time with next to zero QA required since design/data modifications resulted in zero changes to code

 ---